An-Sio/skroutzScraper/readme.md

 Although the script is used for washing machines only, you can change it in order to look for anything if you change line 30: search.send_keys("plynthrio") to search.send_keys(key), where key is the name used to save the excel output file.

+REMEMBER to change the path in the script according to the folder that contains the chromedriver.exe file, in order for the script to work properly!

 Thank you!